Joystream/bounties/README.md

 <!-- TOC END -->

 # Overview
 This repo is where we publish, track and document the bounty system for the Joystream platform.
 Anyone is free to propose to propose a bounty, and anyone is free to compete for them.
+The payouts will be made in [monero](https://web.getmonero.org/) unless noted otherwise.

 **Keep in mind this is a WIP, and it should be expected that changes to the process will be made as the project grows.**